outl1ne/using-models-in-laravel-migrations/README.md

     }
 ```

-Run `php artisan migrate:fresh` and we're getting the following error:
+If we run `php artisan migrate:fresh` again, we will get the following error:

 ```
 SQLSTATE[42S22]: Column not found: 1054 Unknown column 'users.deleted_at'
 ```

-BOOM, we finally ended up with the issue why it's discouraged to ever use models in migrations - a mistake that we did to manipulate data in `make_name_unique_in_users` migration.
+BOOM, now we can see why it's discouraged to ever use models in migrations - which we did to manipulate data in the `make_name_unique_in_users` migration.

 ## Raw ORM methods